Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Those who dream by day are cognizant of many things which escape those who dream only by night."
+> "When you are able to employ your will always for constructive purposes, you become the controller of your destiny."
-> — **Vincent van Gogh**
+> — **Paramahansa Yogananda**

 ---